 Valley Performance Playground celebrates the creative process and the joy and empowerment that comes from creating original work.
-Our fun and dynamic classes, camps, and workshops blend theater, music, and movement, and foster a strong sense of ensemble amongst the participants.
+Our fun and dynamic classes, workshops, and summer programs blend theater, music, and movement, and foster a strong sense of ensemble amongst the participants.

-Whether we’re inventing imaginative worlds with toddlers or providing drumming techniques to teens, our work is rooted in the spirit of play.
+Whether we’re inventing imaginative worlds with toddlers or providing acting techniques to teens, our work is rooted in the spirit of play.
 We see the performing arts as a unique vehicle that encourages individual growth and a connection to community.
 All of our programs are designed to meet children of all levels of experience.
 We give them opportunities to stretch and challenge themselves in a safe and nurturing environment.

 Meet our Team